We look at the five golden rules for designing the perfect kitchen for entertaining

 “Choosing the right appliances is especially important when you entertain frequently,” says Janette.
 “A double oven, for instance, allows you to have several dishes on the go at once, or to bake a dessert while you have a roast in the other oven.
 Double fridges are great to have if space allows, and consider integrated fridges for a seamless, uncluttered look.”

 “Where space allows, a separate scullery is a fantastic aid to entertaining,” says Sarah.
 “It helps to reduce clutter and keeps the kitchen as a living space.”
-Accessed through a door to the right of the seating area, this scullery doubles up as a laundry and also provides additional storage space.
+This scullery doubles up as a laundry and also provides additional storage space.
 For continuity they used the same travertine floor tiles, countertops and cupboard fronts as in the kitchen.
-Here are some great ways to add more storage space to your kitchen.